Filtering

 }

-This way, only newly created movies with the genre "Drama" will trigger events to this subscription.
+This way, only newly created movies with the genre "Drama" trigger events to this subscription.

-where will only filter by properties set at the moment of creation.
+The where argument only filters by properties set at the moment of creation.

-We can filter our movies with the average rating bigger than 8:
+Here is how to filter subscription to update operations in movies with average rating bigger than 8:

 subscription {